edomt/edomt.github.io/_posts/2021-9-10-skills-research-data-analysis.md

 There are a few things that aren't on our list of criteria, although some people think that they are:

-- having a PhD (this isn't necessary to join our data team);
+- having a Ph.D. (this isn't necessary to join our data team);
 - strong experience with machine learning, big data, cloud services, etc.;
 - knowledge of many programming languages.
-In fact, "Python and nothing else" is a much better profile for us than "everything but Python".
+In fact, "Python and nothing else" is a much better profile for us than "everything but Python."

-This doesn't mean that you won't find people on our team who have these characteristics.
-Half of our current analysts have a PhD.
+This doesn't mean you won't find people on our team with these characteristics.
+Half of our current data scientists have a Ph.D.
 Half used to develop machine learning models in previous jobs.
 All of us know other languages besides Python.
 But none of us joined OWID because of these things.
 Instead, these characteristics are merely correlated with the skills we are looking for.
-People with a PhD often understand academic research very well.
+People with a Ph.D. often understand academic research very well.
 People who have worked on ML models tend to have strong knowledge of statistics.
-And people who know many programming languages tend to also be experienced programmers.
+And people who know many programming languages also tend to be experienced developers.

 ## Recommended books